vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/17_bhAgavata-brAhmaNya-pramANam.md

 > [[104]]
 and the fact that the sentence-meaning of the statement,
 >
-> > "In spring the brahmin must add fuel to the fire,"
+> > "In spring the brahmin must add fuel to the fire," 250
 >
 > is otherwise unestablished
 does not therefore by Circumstantial-Implication
 furnish proof that a man is a brahmin;
 for knowledge of that sentencemeaning presupposes knowledge of the word-meaning of brahminhood etc.

+[250]: not identified.
 </details>